tinnguyenhuuletrong/tiny-moleculer-py/README.md

 - **Action Parameter Validation:** The `ActionInfo.params` validator is not yet implemented.
 - **Events:** Event emission and listening are planned but not fully implemented yet (`Broker.emit` is a stub).
-- **Advanced Features:** No built-in load balancing, circuit breaking, retries, fallback, or service mixins/middlewares.
+- **Advanced Features:** No circuit breaking, retries, fallback, or service mixins/middlewares.
+Basic load balancing is now supported (see below).

 ## Getting Started